ehsanyousefzadehasl/PyDS/README.md

 This repository aims to implement popular data structures with python programming language Version 3

-## Season 1 - Introduction and Efficiency
+## Part 1 - Introduction and Efficiency
 Efficiency: In Algorithm Concept, It is also called Complexity.
 It is how well you are using your computer resources to get a particular job done.
 We can Think about it in terms of Space (How Much Storage Space Needed?) and Time (How Long the Code takes to Run?).

 The important Tradeoff in Algorithms Complexity Discussion: